matthewkmayer/matthewkmayer.github.io/blag/content/post/red-green-bugfix.md

 +++
-date = "2020-02-04T00:28:53-07:00"
+date = "2020-02-06T00:28:53-07:00"
 draft = false
 title = "Red/green bugfix"
 +++

-Red/green bugfixes are the best technique for demonstrating bug reproduction and solution for asynchronous code reviews.
+Red/green bugfixes are the best technique for communicating understanding of a bug and its solution, especially for asynchronous code reviews.

 ## A bug